Musea and art in Asmara

 the Selam Hotel.

-The Sembel archeological
+The Sembel archaeological

 site (below) presents a look inside the ancient past of Eritrea between 800